-If applicable, specific regulations must be considered: antitrust, special sector regulations (financial, insurance, telecommunications etc.).
+If applicable, specific regulations must be considered, such as antitrust or special sector regulations (financial, insurance, telecommunications etc.).

-In some cases (e.g. transport of goods by waterways, sale of trips and tours) the transfer of a business may require the amendment of an existing establishment authorization or the delivery of a new establishment authorization by the relevant governmental authority.
+In some cases (eg, transport of goods by waterways, sale of trips and tours) the transfer of a business may require the amendment of an existing establishment authorisation or the delivery of a new establishment authorisation by the relevant governmental authority.